hieunba/TeXLive-2017/README.md

 If you work with Latex documents, this is useful to compile your document.
 It contains all the compilers: **pdflatex**, **xelatex** and **lualatex**.

-## How to run this image/ How do I use it ?
+## How to run this image/ How do you use it ?

 After you are done with the pull, mount the directory present in host operating system containing your .tex files into docker image like this: